SENSUIKAN!

 Authors' Notes:

-*In November 1996, a team of marine researchers survey and film the wreck in a small two-person submarine.
-The MONTEBELLO, apparently still loaded with 4.1 million gallons (75,346 barrels) of crude oil, is resting on the sea floor in 900 feet of water adjacent to the Monterey Bay National Marine Sanctuary.
+[1] In November 1996, a team of marine researchers survey and film the wreck in a small two-person submarine.
+MONTEBELLO, apparently still loaded with 4.1 million gallons (75,346 barrels) of crude oil, is resting on the sea floor in 900 feet of water adjacent to the Monterey Bay National Marine Sanctuary.

-Special thanks for help in preparing this TROM go to Dr. Higuchi Tatsuhiro of Japan, Steve Eckardt of Australia and Andrew Obluski of Poland. – Bob Hackett and Sander Kingsepp
+Thanks go to Dr. Higuchi Tatsuhiro of Japan, Steve Eckardt of Australia and Andrew Obluski of Poland.

 Back to Submarine Page